semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 ## 2.2 Hello World Monorepo With Semaphore

-If you're new to Semaphore, spend 10 minutes to follow the **getting started guide** to learn the basics of creating a pipeline.
+If you're new to Semaphore, spend 10 minutes to follow the **netting started guide** to learn the basics of creating a pipeline.
 You'll find the guide at this address:

 _[https://docs.semaphoreci.com/guided-tour/getting-started/](https://docs.semaphoreci.com/guided-tour/getting-started/)_